An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning: Methods

-In computational chemistry and molecular modeling, it is common to represent a molecule with $N$ atoms as a graph $\gG$, where atoms are depicted as nodes and their interactions are depicted as edges $\gE$.
-Each atom, indexed by $i$, is characterized by a set of features $(a_i, \vec{\vz}_i)$, with $a_i \in \gA$ specifying the atom type and $\vec{\vz}_i \in \sR^3$ representing the atom's 3D coordinate.
+We represent a molecule with $N$ atoms as a fully-connected graph $\gG$, where atoms are depicted as nodes and their interactions are depicted as edges $\gE$.
 To capture the high-level structure within molecules, atoms are grouped into $M$ predefined blocks to enrich the node features~\cite{kong2023generalist}.
-Specifically, in the case of small molecules, the blocks are composed of non-hydrogen atoms (or so-called heavy atoms) and their directly bonded hydrogen neighbors.
-For proteins, the blocks correspond to the amino acid residues.
-Let $m_i$ denote the index of the block containing atom $i$, the feature set for an atom is extended to $(a_i, b_{m_i}, p_i, \vec{\vz}_i)$, where $b_{m_i}$ indicates the block type of $m_i$, and $p_i$ denotes the atom's predefined sequential number within its block.
-We provide more details of the vocabularies for atom types, block types and atom positions in Appendix~\ref{apd:vocab}.
+Let $m_i$ denote the index of the block containing atom $i$, the feature set for an atom is extended to $(a_i, b_{m_i}, p_i, \vec{\vz}_i)$, where $a_i \in \gA$ specifying the atom type, $b_{m_i}$ indicates the block type of $m_i$, $p_i$ denotes the atom's positional index within its block, and $\vec{\vz}_i \in \sR^3$ representing the atom's 3D coordinate.
+The positional index within an amino acid is determined using Greek letters, ordered based on their distance from the C$_\alpha$ atom.
+For small molecules, the positional index is represented by a designated token, [Mol].
 Interactions between atoms are categorized into three distinct edge types to reflect both intra-block and inter-block relationships.
 Mathematically,